Usbac/wolff/docs/template.md

 ## Comments

-The template system comments have an advantage over the common comments and that is that the comments of the template system aren't included in the final HTML returned to the user.
+The template comments have an advantage over the common comments and is that the comments of the template system aren't included in the final HTML returned to the user.

 ```html
 {# This is a simple comment #}
 ```

-You can do multiline comments too.
+You can write multiline comments too:

 ```html
 {# This is a